gayathriannam/Motion-Detection-System/README.md

 # Motion-Detection-System
 Motion Detection System - A project that detects motion in real-time using a camera and computer vision algorithms.
 It includes features such as motion tracking, object recognition, and video recording.
 Tools used: Python, OpenCV, TensorFlow, and Keras.
+This code uses the cv2.VideoCapture object to capture frames from a camera, and applies a background subtractor object (cv2.createBackgroundSubtractorMOG2) to detect foreground motion.
+It then applies a binary threshold to the foreground mask and uses cv2.findContours to find contours in the thresholded image.
+It filters out small contours and draws bounding boxes around larger ones.
+Finally, it shows the resulting frame with bounding boxes and waits for a key press to exit the loop.